Slack and Mailing Lists

 About the Guide

-Note: these instructions are created for the browser version of Slack.
-There are also desktop and mobile apps that may have minor differences.
+Note: these instructions are created for the desktop version of Slack.
+There are also browser and mobile apps that may have minor differences.

 Welcome to The Carpentries Slack group – a place for members to ask questions, share resources, opportunities and more.